 Find the restaurants on our Val Thorens restaurants map.

-There are a number of restaurants in this area of Val Thorens.
-The restaurants are listed starting at the top of the hill, and working down through the Péclet shopping centre, towards the place de Caron.
+There are a number of restaurants in the rue de Gébroulaz/Galerie Péclet area of Val Thorens, towards the top of resort.
+The restaurants are listed starting at the top of the hill, and working down through the Péclet shopping centre, then further down the road.

 Tel: 00 33 479 00 01 43